U53RW4R3/SCPA/README.md

 The **SCPA (Sophicated Cyber Penetration Attacks)** is for hackers wanting a straight guidance with many sections involves in offensive operations.
 It outlines in a systematic approach, because there are so many resources that are being broadcast on the internet.
 I've compiled it together which contains sources have been re-applied providing use cases and scenarios in many ways.

-## `> whoami && cat about_SCPA_project.txt`
+## `> whoarewe && cat about_SCPA_project.txt`

+Sebastian Dante Alexander: I'm Sebastian

+Userware: and I'm Userware

-I'm Userware and I've started this project due to my experience that contains tactics, techniques and procedures (TTP) and I've collected a lot of information just to summarize it all in one.
-I find it a waste that nobody would go through this effort especially for beginners who are still starting out.
+We've started this project due to our experiences that contains tactics, techniques and procedures (TTP) and we've collected a lot of information just to summarize it all in one.
+We find it a waste that nobody would go through this effort especially for beginners who barely started.
 This knowledge will serve you well in your journey.

 ## Download digital notebook